 6. Summary of comments or views not accepted and the reasons for not accepting them

-All comments will be accepted and welcomed from the public.
-All agency types are welcome to provide consultation on the plan.
-A summary of comments will be included in the AP-12 Citizen Participation section.
+All comments were welcome and accepted from the public.
+All agency types were welcome to provide consultation on the plan.
+A summary of comments is included in the AP-12 Citizen Participation section.

 7. Summary